My Journey with This Week’s Museflower:

 She faces her own feelings truthfully and is willing to work on herself so she can grow and evolve.

 She follows her gut feelings, and asks for help when she needs it.
 When she receives help, she doesn’t hold anything back.
 She has the courage to show her vulnerable side, and allows herself to express her true feelings without judging.

 To others, her life seems to be in the flow all the time.
 Of course she also encounters challenges, but because she trusts that she receives help when she asks for it, she rises above these challenges gracefully.

 To the balanced Forgiveness Fairy, life is not about hardship or suffering.
 To her, it’s fun and meaningful and constantly filled with miracles.

 Does this week’s flower message resonate with you?
 Have you experienced what I have?
 If so, I would love to know.
 Please share your comment below.

 Knowing that someone actually reads and appreciates this message really help me keep on writing.
-Thank you!

 What is Flower Message?

 With every flower message, I sit down with the flower and listen with my intuition.
 I will first start one sentence that summarizes the topic of this week’s flower.
 I will also use a nickname for the flower instead of using its official name.
 The nickname is usually related to the flower’s topic.
 Then I will delve into what the unbalanced and balanced aspect of the flower.
 In some way when we resonate with the topic of this flower, it’s because we have some part of the unbalanced aspect of the flower, and the flower will help bring us back to the balanced aspect.
 This is mostly a personal journey, but I realize sometimes other people do share what I’m going through at the same time.
 Hence the flower message is born.